Written by the Smart Solutions Education Team

 In the body, iron works in the red blood cells as a vital piece of hemoglobin, the protein that gives blood its red hue and helps to transport oxygen to your cells and tissues.
 Without healthy iron stores, your body can’t perform at its peak level.

-In addition to helping carry oxygen, iron also helps to promote a healthy immune system and increase focus and clarity.
 In its dietary form, iron shows up as heme iron — the iron found in animal protein — or as non-heme iron, which comes from plant proteins.
 While humans should strive for an iron intake of 20 mg of iron a day, most only consume about 10 mg of iron — which is not enough to maintain healthy iron stores and ensure that your blood has the correct amount of iron.

 What happens when you don’t have enough iron?